Where’s the BREAKDOWN? Part 2

 I CANNOT overstate the importance of this question!

 Every organization sells something.
-And in order to this it buys low and sells high, profiting from the difference.
-In order to coordinate this, you need messages to attract people who demand 𝒂𝒏𝒅 people who supply.
+And in order to do this it buys low and sells high, profiting from the difference.
+To coordinate this, you need messages to attract people who demand 𝒂𝒏𝒅 people who supply.

 For some organizations this is relatively simple and straightforward.
 You buy widgets wholesale and you sell them to the consumer.